denkspuren/consize/examples/PartialApplication.md

 >> : rot' [ [ rot ] curry call/2 ] call/1 ;
 ~~~

-An alternative is to use `call/2` to capture two arguments, pull them both inside `[ rot ]` and call for the final argument with `call/1`.
-This solution is slightly longer.
-That's why I prefer the former one.
+An alternative is to use `call/2` to capture two arguments, pull them both inside `[ rot ]` with `2curry` and call for the final argument with `call/1`.
+Both definitions work equally well.
+I prefer the former one for no specific reason.

 ~~~
-: rot' [ [ rot ] curry curry call/1 ] call/2 ;
+: rot' [ [ rot ] 2curry call/1 ] call/2 ;
 ~~~

 If we factor out the quotation `[ rot ]`, we know how to define `call/3` and redefine `rot'`.